etherion-1337/AWS_Cert_Prep/cloud_practitioner/notes.md

 We input what we want to use for your architecture, it will calculate how much it will cost in like 12 months.

-## Tracking Costs in the Cloud - Biulling Alarms & AWS Budgets
+## Tracking Costs in the Cloud - Billing Alarms & AWS Budgets

 Billing Dashboard:
 show you all the costs for the month, forecast for the month to date.